Thulasi Maadam: Plot

 Mary and Janaki are two look-alike women but they are not related to each other.
-Mary is the daughter of a retired collector and Janaki is from a middle class family.
+Mary is the daughter of a retired collector and Janaki is from a middle-class family.
 Mary is affianced to Thomas, an army officer while Janaki is married to a company executive.
-Janaki gives birth to a child.
-Janaki is found to have tuberculosis.
-So, her mother-in-law separates her from the child.
+Janaki gives birth to a child and is found to have tuberculosis, so, her mother-in-law separates her from the child.
 In the meantime, Janaki's mother dies.
-The mother-in-law's adopted son Peter takes pity of the separated Janaki and her child.
+The mother-in-law's adopted son Peter feels pity for the separated Janaki and her child.
 Accidentally he meets Mary, the look-alike of Janaki.
-Peter comes out with a clever plan and swaps Mary in place of Janaki.
+Peter comes out with a clever plan and swaps Mary with Janaki.
 Several complications arise and finally the families are united.

 Cast

 The list is adapted from The Hindu article.